 Erving Goffman, in his classic book, Behavior in Public Places, says that parks allow a "looseness" in behavior standards that is not acceptable in more tightly structured public settings.

-I don't think he was saying we should tolerate anything and everything in a park, but rather that all of us humans bear some responsibility for reining in out of control behavior within a loose space such as a park.
+We do not think he was saying we should tolerate anything and everything in a park, but rather that all of us humans bear some responsibility for reining in antisocial behavior within a loose space such as a park.

 If there is an actual crime, be sure the neighborhood has accurate information.
-Word will get around, so if you're a neighborhood leader, be proactive and tell an unsensationalized version right away.
+Word will get around, so if you're a neighborhood leader, be proactive and tell an accurate but unsensational version right away.

-Park rangers and police presence certainly increase the likelihood of safe parks, and should be used in a concerted campaign whenever possible.
+Park rangers and police presence certainly increase the likelihood of safe parks, and should be used in any concerted campaign to improve park behavior whenever possible.
 Park maintenance employees also can be trained in watching for and reporting signs of negative activity.
 In some communities where trust in police is poor, a low key employee presence not implying any sort of law enforcement will be much more valuable than actual deputized park rangers.

 Volunteer ranger programs serve many communities well.
 Could there be a more pleasant volunteer activity for an active retiree than walking or biking through a favorite park on a scheduled basis?
 Volunteers also aren't enforcers, but they can be reporters.
 Their mere presence can discourage negative happenings.
 Volunteer rangers also can assist with wayfinding or interpreting nature, by the way.